-We treat kids with serious medical conditions and we’re known for aggressive management of pain and side effects through our interdisciplinary pain program, one of the largest and longest running in the nation.
+We treat children, teens and young adults with serious medical conditions and we’re known for aggressive management of pain and side effects through our interdisciplinary pain program.

 Our vast experience isn’t the only thing that helps us to stand apart, though.
 Here’s more on what makes us special:

 - Convenient care to make you more comfortable.
-No one likes long car rides back and forth to the hospital or clinic.
 Our Care Closer to Home program allows your child to be treated closer to home whenever possible.

-- An all-access pass to leading technology.
-Children’s is the only pediatric hospital in the Midwest using Visualase, an ultra-precise, MRI-guided laser system for brain tumor and epilepsy surgeries.
+- Access to leading technology.
+The only pediatric hospital in the midwest using LITT, an ultra-precise, MRI-guided laser system for brain tumor and epilepsy surgeries.
 This high-tech approach minimizes pain and speeds healing.
 Most kids are home within 24 hours.
-(See a story about a little boy who underwent surgery with Visualase here.)

-- An ear to the ground and an eye on the future.
+- Access to clinical trials.
 Nearly 90 percent of our eligible patients participate in clinical trials.
 If a new, effective treatment is on the horizon, we’re among the first to know about it.
 We have the largest group of clinical research staff in the region and we focus on research and innovations that make a difference at the bedside.
-Read more about Clinical Trials and Treatment studies available here.

 - Emphasis on preserving fertility.
 Preserving fertility in teens and young adults receiving chemotherapy, radiation or surgery is an important part of their quality of life and hope for the future.

-- Experts in Integrative medicine treatments and cancer care.
+- Experts in integrative medicine treatments and cancer care.
 There’s rarely one right treatment plan with an illness as complex as cancer.
-We have two local experts who combine evidence-based complementary medicine therapies with high-tech treatment when desired, giving patients the best of both treatment options.
+We have experts who combine evidence-based complementary medicine therapies with high-tech treatment when desired, giving patients the best of both treatment options.

-Read on to learn more about our cancer program and the conditions and services we’re experts in treating.
+Learn more about what Children’s Minnesota cancer program has to offer and the conditions and services we are experts in treating.

-Rare tumors – Individualized treatment of children and adolescents diagnosed with a rare tumor, using the expertise of our specialists in addition to consultation with other experts around the world.
+- Rare tumors – Individualized treatment of rare tumors, using the expertise of our specialists in addition to consultation with other experts around the world.

-Hereditary cancer program – Our oncologists and genetic counselors offer testing and counseling to children diagnosed with cancer as well as those whose family history indicate they may be at risk for developing cancer.
+- Hereditary cancer program – testing and counseling for children diagnosed with cancer as well as those whose family history indicate they may be at risk for developing cancer.

 What sets us apart in blood disorders care

 When a child in Minnesota has a bleeding disorder, he or she is more likely to be seen by us than any other facility.
-Our blood disorders experts know their stuff — in fact, they provide more than 500 consultations every year, directly using their experience and knowledge to improve the quality of life of some pretty cool kids.
+Our blood disorders experts provide more than 500 consultations every year to improve the quality of life of kids.

 - A one-of-a-kind facility.
-Children’s C.H.
+Children’s Minnesota C.H.
 Robinson Infusion Center, which treats patients with cancer, blood disorders and other conditions, is the largest of its kind in the state, with 12 private rooms and more than 5,000 outpatient visits each year.
-All of our clinic and hospital rooms are private and spacious enough to accommodate the patient, family and care team.

 - We’ve seen it all.
 We treat more than 1,000 Minnesota children and teens with blood disorders each year, including more than 83 percent of children and teens with sickle cell disease or hemoglobinopathies, and more than 80 percent of children and teens in Minnesota with a hemophilia diagnosis.